Yuragy/blackbox-ave/README.md

 Uses the filldir and filldir64 hooks:

-* Everything that’s hidden vanishes from ls, ps, top.
+* Everything thats hidden vanishes from ls, ps, top.
 * No traces in standard utilities.

 ### 3. System calls